 Correction of excess deferrals after the year.
 If you have excess deferrals for a year, you may receive a corrective distribution of the excess deferral no later than April 15 of the following year.
-The plan can distribute the excess deferral (and any income allocable to the excess) no later than April 15 of the year following the year the excess deferral was made.
+The plan can distribute the excess deferral (and any income allocable to the excess) no

+(and any income allocable to the excess) no later than April 15 of the year following the year the excess deferral was made.

-Tax treatment of excess deferrals.
-If the excess deferral is distributed no later than April 15, it is included in your income in the year contributed and the earnings on the excess deferral will be taxed in the year distributed.
+Tax treatment of excess deferrals (not attributable to Roth contributions).
+If the excess deferral is distributed by April 15, it is included in your income in the year contributed and the earnings on the excess deferral will be taxed in the year distributed.